garry-clawson/robot_programming/README.md

 This repo contains the simuation of a vineyard with the challenge to count all the grape bucnhes across the vines.
 The specilaistaion in this project is around imaging and coloursegmentation, where a pipeline of tools was used through OpenCV to identy the bunches.

-The navigation for this project uses a homing beacon system, and the BUG2 algorythm to avoid collision and reach certain image points through the vineyard.
+The navigation for this project uses a homing beacon system, and the BUG2 algorythm to avoid any collisions through the vineyard.

 ## Set Up Your System